Aaegis/vocabHelperV2/README.md

 I manually update this website when new vocabulary words are released.
 This means the Vocabulary Words will need some time to update.

 I cannot guarantee that this website will always be available.
 Please do not rely on this website to study, or please have backup plans.

+The difference between this one and the last one (different repo) was that I made the website look nicer.
+It still basically has the same functions, as well as some links to my Github profile and this repository.
+I decided to make this a separate project rather than update my old repository as I think it would help me learn web development compared to having other people help me built it.
+However, I do not take your advice and help for granted.
+Thank you so much!